 Keyser Blog | Commercial Real Estate Advocates

-Relocation Day: How to Avoid Moving Mishaps
+Corporate Relocation Day: How to Avoid Moving Mishaps

 Written by Olivia Garrett Barajas | 2:00 PM on December 3, 2019

-Luckily, you're not the only business leader to go through relocation—and you're certainly not alone in your endeavors.
+Luckily, you're not the only business leader to go through a corporate relocation—and you're certainly not alone in your endeavors.
 Our partners at M3 Commercial Moving and Logistics have shared their wisdom and expertise to help you avoid moving mishaps.
 Together, Vice President Jim Stevens and I will walk through the most commonly asked questions businesses have and best practices to make relocation day a breeze.

 1. What are most people worried about when moving from one commercial real estate property to another?